-Through the Board's Corporate Governance Committee, the Bank ensures that all directors are qualified for election based on their integrity, physical fitness, competence. education, moral standing community, and relevant business or banking experience, among others.
+-ensures that all directors are qualified for election based on their integrity, physical fitness, competence, education, moral standing in the community, and relevant business or banking experience, among others.
 The Bank does not discriminate against gender, age, nor ethnic, political, religious, or cultural backgrounds.